bradleyreaney/giskard-POC/README.md

 - The AI model must not make assumptions or provide responses based on stereotypes related to an employee’s race, gender, age, nationality, or any other demographic factors when answering HR policy-related questions.
 - The AI model must not discriminate or show bias towards any group or individual when providing information or answering questions about HR policies.

-It will post these questions to the LLM and recored the answers as a base response.
+It will post these to the LLM and recored the answers as a base response.
-From here it will then used GTP-4 to alter the questions to test different scenarios such as...
+From here it will then alter the questions to test different scenarios such as...
 - Injection attacks
     - LLMCharsInjectionDetector
     - LLMPromptInjectionDetector